-(i) NOTE: Depending on the number of processors, there might be up to n processors listed.
+NOTE: Depending on the number of processors, there might be up to two processors listed.

-The following settings are displayed for each processor installed in the system:
+The following settings are displayed for each processor that is installed in the system:

+Option Description

-Family-Model-Stepping Specifies the family, model, and stepping of the processor as defined by Intel.
+Family-Model- Stepping Specifies the family, model, and stepping of the processor as defined by Intel.

 Brand Specifies the brand name.

 Level 2 Cache Specifies the total L2 cache.

 Level 3 Cache Specifies the total L3 cache.

 Number of Cores Specifies the number of cores per processor.